An MRI Atlas of the Human Fetal Brain: Reference and Segmentation Tools for Fetal Brain MRI Analysis

-Fig.~\ref{fig:BCH} presents boxplots of the DSC across the 31 segmentation regions for the BCH test subjects.
-The results indicate relatively reliable automatic segmentations were achieved by all models for most of the major structures such as the cortical plate, subplate, CSF, ventricles, corpus callosum, and thalamus.
-On the other hand, segmentations were more difficult, with lower DSCs and higher HDs, for small and/or challenging structures such as amygdala, caudate nuclei, subthalamic nuclei, hippocampal commissure, and fornix.
+Table~\ref{tab:results} summarizes the automatic segmentation performance of FetalSEG.
+Fig.~\ref{fig:BCH} presents boxplots of the DSC across the 31 segmentation regions for the test subjects.
+The results indicate that FetalSEG achieved reliable automatic segmentations for major structures such as the cortical plate, subplate, CSF, ventricles, corpus callosum, and thalamus, whereas small or low-contrast structures such as the amygdala, caudate nuclei, subthalamic nuclei, hippocampal commissure, and fornix remained challenging.